The healthy holiday side-dish

 Sweet potatoes have many health benefits.
 Due to their low glycemic index, they will not cause spikes in your blood sugar, and they are high in vitamin A, B6 and vitamin C, iron, magnesium, and potassium.
 Fresh cranberries are considered a superfood by many due to their high nutrient and antioxidant content.

-4. Peel the potatoes and cut them into bite-size pieces.
+- Peel the potatoes and cut into bite size pieces.

-7. Stir in the cinnamon and allspice.
-Then add the sweet potatoes and cook until everything is heated through about 5 minutes.
+- Stir in the cinnamon and allspice.
+Then add the sweet potatoes and cook until everything is heated through, about 5 minutes.

 - Season with salt & pepper and serve this dish hot or at room temperature.